 Only a 5 minute walk from the nearest shopping centre, it’s great if you need gifts, necessities or fancy a little retail therapy.
 With clothes, shoes and accessories outlets, make up, souvenir shops and a supermarket, alongside several bars, restaurants and takeaways, there’s pretty much everything you need.

-Later in the evenings, along the pathway down to the shopping centre there were people selling clothing, shoes, accessories and other bits and bobs.
+Later in the evenings, along the pathway down to the shopping centre, there were market stall.
+People selling clothing, shoes, accessories and other bits and bobs.
 It was enticing as we wandered down one evening on the way to a cocktail bar, heading back without a drink but a couple of football shirts for Alex.
 I headed back out the night before returning too to get my hands on some trainers.

 The closest town, La Antilla, is only a short drive away.
-We took the road train, the cutest form of public transport which played music as you made your way along the streets, which took about 15 minutes.
+We took the road train, the cutest form of public transport which played music as you made your way along the streets.
+It took about 15 minutes.
 With more shops, restaurants and a few bars, it gets more lively later into the evening.
 However it’s not overly big and to be completely honest, we found it wasn’t somewhere you’d while away the hours at bars, sipping cocktails.
-We decided we might as well be drinking at the hotel bar or in our suite, and so on the only night out of the hotel, we ventured back after a single cocktail.
+We decided we might as well be drinking at the hotel bar or in our suite.
+So on the only night out of the hotel, we ventured back after a single cocktail.

 To sum up:

-- Booking with Thomson took so much stress out of the holiday
+- Booking with Tui took so much stress out of the holiday

-- The hotel has so much going on, and some great facilities so there is always something we could get stuck into.
+- The hotel has so much going on, and some great facilities.
+There is always something we could get stuck into.
 The evening entertainment programme offers some fab productions and shows

 - The buffet has plenty of options, so we didn’t get too bored of the food by the end of 7 days

-- The location is great for a relaxing holiday round the pool and on the beach, but the nearest town doesn’t offer much extra than the immediate area.
-Along the immediate stretch of beach in front of the hotel, there are also water sports and boats you can book
+- The location is great for a relaxing holiday round the pool and on the beach.
+The nearest town doesn’t offer much extra than the immediate area.
+Along the stretch of beach in front of the hotel, there are also water sports and boats you can book

 - Weather in the south of Spain is still really hot and sunny in September – I came back with a fab tan

-At £600 per person, booked late so receiving a reduced cost, it was priced at the lower end of all inclusive packages this year yet offered so much in return in comparison.
-The
+At £600 per person, it was priced at the lower end of all inclusive packages this year.
+We booked late so received a reduced cost.
+And it offered so much in return for the price.

-For anyone looking for a relaxing, all inclusive short haul holiday, not in the height of the summer season, I would highly recommend the Tui Family Life Islantilla.
+For anyone looking for a relaxing, all inclusive short haul holiday, I would highly recommend the Tui Family Life Islantilla.

 Where did you go this year?